Fastening Technology

 Torque and Tightening

 Proper torque is essential to prevent over-tightening or under-tightening of fasteners.
-Use a torque wrench to achieve the recommended torque value for the specific fastener and sheet metal combination.
+A torque wrench is used to achieve the recommended torque value for the specific fastener and sheet metal combination.
 This helps avoid damaging the material or creating weak joints.

 Joint Design